maxisi/ringdown/docs/index.rst

     fit.set_prior(A_scale=1e-21, M_min=50, M_max=150)
     fit.run()

-See more examples in the example gallery.
+See more examples in the :doc:`gallery`.

 How to cite